 The environment of the host tissue is not always favorable for the transplanted cells to engraft, especially when allogeneic ones are used.
 Historically, MSCs were found to be immunoprivileged, due to their lack of major histocompatibility complex class II antigen.
-In fact, endomyocardial injections of autologous and allogeneic bone marrow MSCs were similarly effective as a treatment for the ischemic heart failure patients[18].
+In fact, the endomyocardial injections of autologous and allogeneic bone marrow MSCs were similarly effective as a treatment for ischemic heart failure patients[18].
 More recently, Di Trapani M et al. have demonstrated that certain stem cells of various sources, including CSCs, are able to regulate the immune response of the recipient[19].
 Such properties may have a role in vivo in enhancing their regenerative ability, especially in inflammatory circumstances.
 These reports would support the enthusiasm for the “off-the-shelf” usage of allogeneic CSCs.
-The obvious advantages include minimizing the lot-to-lot variation of the cell therapy, as well as the applicability of the treatment at the acute phase of the disease.
+The obvious advantages include minimizing the lot-to-lot variation of cell therapy and its applicability to the acute phase of the disease.
 Following the differentiation of engrafted CSCs in vivo, however, the immune system of the host may reject them, just like in the case with rat MSCs[20].
-Although this particular study was carried out in rodents, any stem cells of given species would become immunogenic upon the acquisition of myogenic phenotype.
-In the setting of allogeneic transplantation, therefore, the long-term benefit essentially depends on the paracrine action of the administered cells.
+Although this particular study was carried out with rodents, stem cells of any given species would become immunogenic upon the acquisition of myogenic phenotypes.
+In the setting of allogeneic transplantation, therefore, the long-term benefit depends essentially on the paracrine action of the administered cells.
 Further evaluations would be needed to compare the advantages and disadvantages of respective therapeutic strategies.

 reverse remodeling at cellular level

-As stated above, whereas the administered cells may affect the circumstance, the microenvironment within the host would also influence the destiny of the external cells.
-Based on the studies using immunosuppressed animals, human CSCs are able to create, within one month after injection, more human cardiomyocytes than the lost myocytes of the recipient[21].
-Assuming a similar growth behavior of the autologous CSCs, it might be unlikely that these cells divided continuously and frequently for more than 2 years.
+As stated above, while the administered cells may affect the circumstance, the microenvironment within the host would also influence the destiny of the exogenous cells.
+Based on the studies using immunosuppressed animals, human CSCs can create more cardiomyocytes than the lost myocytes of the recipient, within one month after injection[21].
+Assuming a comparable growth behavior of the autologous CSCs, it might be unlikely that these cells divided continuously and frequently for more than 2 years.
 Instead, it would be reasonable to speculate that each differentiated progeny gradually matured to improve the global function of the organ.
-Lately, it was shown that microRNAs (miRs) can traverse gap junctions and influence the fate of the cells receiving miRs.
+Lately, it was shown that microRNAs (miRs) can traverse gap junctions and influence the fate of the cells receiving these miRs.
 Specifically, miR-499, which is abundant in cardiomyocytes and essentially absent in CSCs, can be transferred from myocytes to resident stem cells via gap junction channels, resulting in the enhanced differentiation of the primitive cells toward myocytic lineage[22].
-Therefore, it can be presumed that the presence or absence of matured myocytes in the microenvironment would determine the destiny of stem cells in situ.
-Actually, this theory is consistent with the previous observation in which CSCs engrafted in remote myocardium, full of surviving mature cells, progressively differentiate to become indistinguishable from the surrounding myocytes in five weeks[23].
+Therefore, it can be presumed that the presence or absence of matured myocytes in a microenvironment determines the destiny of stem cells in situ.
+Actually, this theory is consistent with the previous observation in which CSCs engrafted in remote myocardium, full of surviving mature cells, progressively differentiate to become indistinguishable from its surrounding myocytes within five weeks[23].
 On the contrary, at the infarcted/regenerated area, cardiomyocytes derived from injected CSCs tend to hold fetal/neonatal characteristics for the same period of time.
-Once committed to the myocytic lineage, CSCs themselves start to express miR-499, and the quantity increases as the differentiation process advances, which in turn may have influence on neighboring immature cells through the mircrine mechanism.
+Once committed to the myocytic lineage, CSCs themselves start to express miR-499, and the quantity increases as the differentiation process advances, which in turn may have an influence on neighboring immature cells through the mircrine mechanism.
 This cascade of progressive maturation may be called “cellular reverse remodeling”.

 CONSEQUENCE of cell expansion